Tuesday, October 17, 2023

 Another common Strawman authors like Hill engage in is calling the Millennial Kingdom "temporary", that's not what Revelation 20 implies, what ends the Thousand Years is Satan being let lose, The Kingdom is saved from Satan's attempt to end it and does in my view have continuity with New Jerusalem.
 I'm sure I differ with a lot of mainstream Premillenialists on this but to me the New Heavens and New Earth are just as Carnal as the Millennium, it's the Spiritual being added to it that is the distinction.

 In a separate article Hill argues agaisnt the assumption that the Montanists were Premillennial, and I think he might be right there, at the very least Tertullian's weird Eschatology is not as identical to theirs as people assume.
 But that's the thing, they are another Pythagorean/Platonist influence on Early Church History being among the first Christian Ascetics.
-Ultimately though I think the Montanists simply had a weird Eschatology that doesn't easily fit into any traditional boxes.
+Ultimately though I think the Montanists simply had a weird Eschatology that doesn't easily fit into any modern classification boxes.
 However this article argues that the alleged New Jerusalem in Phyrgia idea came form a later offshoot group not the original Montanists.

-People talking about this also sometimes say it like "the Chilialists were just a loud minority in Asia" but isn't Asia exactly who we'd expect to get Revelation right?
-In fact this lineage is specifically tied to Smyrna one of the two flawless Churches.
-At any rate Athenagoras of Athens taught Soul Sleep in-spite of his apparent Platonism and he was independent of this lineage.
+People talking about this also sometimes say it like "the Chilialists were just a loud minority in Asia" but isn't Asian Christianity exactly who we'd expect people to get Revelation right?
+In fact this lineage is specifically tied to Smyrna one of the two flawless Churches, and to Ephesus the Church most praised for Doctrinal Purity.

 Now one could reconcile the Biblical basis for Soul Sleep with Partial Preterist Post-Millennialism by arguing Soul Sleep was true up until the Millennium starts or a little before.
-But if you take literally Revelation's seeming account of Bodyless Souls in Heaven they seem to have always been there, at least the Martyrs were who Tertullian thinks are treated differently.
+But if you take literally Revelation's seeming account of Bodyless Souls in Heaven they seem to have always been there, at least the Martyrs who are were who Tertullian thinks are treated differently.

 Sunday, October 1, 2023